faikguler/Shop-for-Sports-fans/README.md

 ### License

-This project is licensed under the ISC License.
+- This project is licensed under the ISC License.
 See the LICENSE file for details.

-###👥Team
+### 👥Team

 **Coders of the Apocalypse**
--Faik
+- Faik
--Abdul
+- Abdul
--Blaize
+- Blaize
 Built with ❤️ for the final project.